 AB 540 and Residency Status

-Assembly Bill 540 is a law that was passed in 2001 by the California legislature and was recently amended with Assembly Bill 2000 in 2015.
+Assembly Bill 540 is a law passed in 2001 by the California legislature and recently amended with Assembly Bill 2000 in 2015.
 The laws were written for students who are either undocumented or U.S. Citizens/Permanent Residents but are considered non-residents for tuition purposes.
 If these students meet specific requirements, such as attending a California public institution of higher learning, they are able to pay resident fees instead of non-resident fees.

 AB 540/AB 2000/SB 68 Eligibility Criteria